 Here’s how to get the most Euros, Dollars and more for your Pounds when you’re getting travel cash for your holiday.

+Looking for the the best ways to get your currency?
 Now, coins and notes aren’t going to be the best way to pay, and I rarely use them.
 In fact, the last time I went overseas the bulk of my spending was with my credit card (a fee-free one naturally).

 Ignore “0% commission” signs